Dmry/DockerMail/README.md

 ## Preparing the host

 Scripts to automate host configuration and dependencies can be found in the 'hostsetup' folder.
-Run the shell scripts in each folder, don't forget to `chmod +x` and run as sudo (be sure to check if the scripts for  commands!).
+Run the shell scripts in each folder, don't forget to `chmod +x` and run as sudo (be sure to verify that they won't break anythin on your system!).
 Review the contents section for the purpose of the different scripts.

 WARNING: Not running these may lead to a broken install and will compromise security.